Hi. That’s my face, up above. I’m Ashley B. Davis. I write poetry and mostly fiction in multiple genres.

 After delving into drawing my favorite anime characters, I discovered fanfiction.
 I tried my hand at it for a while.
 Stories with someone else’s characters poured out of me.
 Then I drew my own characters one day, and my storytelling reared up as this inner voice narrating plot and the relationships between characters.
 I started writing those stories down.
 Finally, I let go of the art side of it all together and got “serious” about writing a novel sometime in high school.
 After a period of obsessing over a screenplay which pretty much plagiarized Blade, I wrote my own vampire story.
 I did so many revisions, my sisters—begrudging fans of my premature work—got mad at me.
 And then I kept writing, in the computer lab at the community college, in the pages of my philosophy and linguistics notebooks at university, and on post-its at work.
 Even then, I didn’t think of myself as a writer, let alone that I could do it for a living.
 I just knew that I had to write.
 It wasn’t until meeting my best friend and fellow writer and beginning a very exclusive critique group (i.e., us) that it started to feel real.
 Now, writing finds its way into the in-between moments of this full-time-job-mom-to-twins-life, like a persistent weed coming up through the cracks in the concrete.

 I work as a property manager in Southern California.
-In 2013, I graduated from California State University with a Master’s in English in 2013 with my thesis on Cormac McCarthy’s Blood Meridian.
+In 2013, I graduated from California State University with a Master’s in English and minor in philosophy.
+I wrote my thesis on Cormac McCarthy’s Blood Meridian.